amarinkovic/eth-tailz/README.md

 ### Workaround GraalVM issues

+Current version of this code works with Graal VM Java 21.

+Sbt native image plugin uses [Coursier](https://get-coursier.io/) to detect java.
+Make sure to have Graal VM installed via Coursier.

 Make sure to set `GRAAL_HOME` environment variable pointing to a GraalVM installation folder.

 You might also get the following error:

 ```java
 [error] Failed to automatically install native-image.
 To fix this problem, install native-image manually and start sbt with the environment variable 'NATIVE_IMAGE_INSTALLED=true'